melaniehoff/cyberneticsofsex/README.md

 ![](https://github.com/melaniehoff/cyberneticsofsex/blob/master/images/cybernetics_of_sex_codesocieties_IMAGES.002.jpeg?raw=true)

-What can cybernetics, the science of communications and automatic control systems in machines and living things, teach us about the ways we shape and are shaped by sex?
+What can cybernetics, the study of communications and control systems, teach us about the ways we shape and are shaped by sex?

-By delving into topics like sexual reproduction and the ways sex becomes gender, we will explore the social regulatory systems in technological platforms that produce social pressure and govern behavior.
+Thid class explores how cybernetic social regulatory systems in technological platforms produce social pressure and govern behavior.
+In a dynamic and discussion based environment, we delve into systems of sexual reproduction & regulation, the history of technology and eugenics, and the political importance of sex work.
 Through discussing examples from art, contemporary media, and hands on exercises, we will tease out social patterns and norms that emerge over time, through bodies, to form culture.

 ### Required Reading
 - https://github.com/melaniehoff/cyberneticsofsex/blob/master/Lorde_The_Masters_Tools.pdf (3 pages)